RobustoFramework/Robusto/components/robusto-misc/README.md

 ## Publisher Subscriber service
 This is an implementation of a topic-driven implementation of a publisher subscriber pattern.
-It is an essential tool for spreading data among the peers in a network.
+It is an great tool for spreading data among the peers in a network.
+An example is the (NMEA gateway)[https://github.com/nicklasb/NMEA_Gateway] project.